veesergey/YelpCamp/README.md

 ## Setup
 No setup necessary!
 This application is currently live and can be found at [www.veesergey.com](http://www.veesergey.com).
+NOTE: Currently not live as this application is no longer maintained.
+Its purpose has been served.

 ## Features
 List of features